shisoderohan49/Salesforce-Common-Things/README.md

 <template lwc:elseif={expression_elseif2}></template>
 <template lwc:else></template>
 ```
-- Conditionally render DOM elements in a template. lwc:if, lwc:elseif, and lwc:else supersede the if:true and if:false directives.
+- Conditionally render DOM elements in a template. `lwc:if`, `lwc:elseif`, and `lwc:else` supersede the `if:true` and `if:false` directives.
 - Use the conditional directives on nested \<template> tags, \<div> tags or other HTML elements, and on your custom
 components tags like <c-custom-cmp>.
-- Both lwc:elseif and lwc:else must be immediately preceded by a sibling lwc:if or lwc:elseif.
+- Both `lwc:elseif` and `lwc:else` must be immediately preceded by a sibling `lwc:if` or `lwc:elseif`.
-- The expression passed in to lwc:if and lwc:elseif supports simple dot notation.
+- The expression passed in to `lwc:if` and `lwc:elseif` supports simple dot notation.
 Complex expressions like `!condition`, `object?.property?.condition` or `sum % 2 === 1` aren't supported.
 To compute such expressions, use a getter in the JavaScript class.
-- You can't precede lwc:elseif or lwc:else with text or another element.
+- You can't precede `lwc:elseif` or `lwc:else` with text or another element.
 Whitespace is ignored between the tags when the whitespace is a sibling of the conditional directive.

 ## for:each directive
-- When using the for:each directive, use for:item="currentItem" to access the current item.
-This example doesn’t use it, but to access the current item’s index, use for:index="index".
+- When using the `for:each` directive, use `for:item="currentItem"` to access the current item.
+This example doesn’t use it, but to access the current item’s index, use `for:index="index"`.
-- To assign a key to the first element in the nested template, use the key={uniqueId} directive.
+- To assign a key to the first element in the nested template, use the `key={uniqueId}` directive.

 ```
 <!-- helloForEach.html -->